shaunmcglinchey/tweetpipe-analysis/README.md

 TweetPipe
 ==============
-Spring Boot Kafka consumer application that consumes tweets from a Kafka topic (via Cloud Stream integration) for analysis.
+Spring Boot Kafka consumer application that consumes tweets from a Kafka topic (via Cloud Stream integration) and performs sentiment analysis (using Stanford NLP library) on them, emitting one of the following sentiment ratings for each analysed tweet:

+* Strong Negative
+* Weakly Negative
+* Neutral
+* Weakly Positive
+* Strongly Positive

 This application forms the analysis tier of the TweetPipe Data Pipeline.